Bee-code-tech/donjay-server/docs/auth.md

 ```

 **Error Responses:**
-- `400`: Username can't be in email format
+- `400`: Name can't be in email format
 - `400`: Passwords don't match
+- `400`: Phone number is required
-- `400`: Username must be at least 5 characters
+- `400`: Name must be at least 5 characters and less than 8 characters
-- `400`: Username already exists
+- `400`: Name already exists
 - `400`: Email already exists
 - `500`: Internal Server Error